 Driving Open Innovation Through a Culture of Collaboration

-Open Innovation is the grounded in the belief that great ideas can come from any source and an organization’s internal expertise will transform those ideas into market value.
+Open Innovation is grounded in the belief that great ideas can come from any source and an organization’s internal expertise will transform those ideas into market value.
 The challenge comes when an organization chooses to shift from a closed innovation system to an open one.
 The decision to make this change will not be successful unless it is accompanied by a corresponding adjustment in corporate culture.

 The Cultural Shift